SIVAGAMI SUBBARAMAN - Special Assistant to the VP of Student Affairs & Director, LGBTQ resource center

 Passions: The arts, especially drawing and dancing

-Bio: Jose, often referred to as Josie, is a sophomore in the MSB but planning to transfer into the College to major in Sociology with Minors in Computer Science and Film/Media Studies.
-He holds an open mind as he explores the many activities he can get involved in around school.
-Jose was born and raised in the city of Santa Ana located in Southern California.
-Apart from sleeping and eating, Jose loves to dance, binge-watch TV shows, and enjoys going out on new adventures.
+Bio: Jose, often referred to as Josie, is a Junior in the Double Majoring in Economics and Sociology.
+He was born and raised in the city of Santa Ana located in Southern California.
+Apart from working at the Center, Jose is the Co-Chair for MEChA de Georgetown and the Financial Secretary for GUMSA.
+Other than that, Jose loves to dance, sleep, eat, binge-watch TV shows, and enjoys going out on new adventures.

 Fun Fact: Jose is obsessed with The Vampire Diaries and can/will binge-watch it over and over without getting bored.